 Long-term Care Quality

-The final area we rated was long-term care.
-This nursing home was given a very poor grade of F in that area.
-Long-term care grades of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids.
-On top of looking at the volume of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
-We were a bit worried that this facility gave the vaccine to just 47.4026 percent of its residents.
-Surprisingly, this facility was actually able to limit hospitalizations.
-With just 0.03 hospitalizations per 1,000 long-term resident days, this facility had less hospitalizations than most nursing homes.
-This is its best feature in this category.
+The last area we looked at is long-term care.
+This facility received a very poor grade of F in this category.
+Nursing homes that receive this kind of grade in long-term care may not provide the type of consistent 24/7 care that some other nursing homes offer.
+On top of considering the quantity of care provided by nurses and other staff, we also looked at the percentage of residents vaccinated for pneumonia.
+This nursing home administered the vaccine to 41.860462 percent of its patients.
+This is many points lower than the national average.
+Surprisingly, this place was actually able to limit hospitalizations.
+With just 0.02 hospitalizations per one thousand long-term resident days, this facility had less hospitalizations than the majority of nursing homes.
+This is its best score in this category.

 Rating Over Time